-NJASA Legal Department Research Services - January 2017
+NJASA Legal Department Research Services - May 2021

-Subscribers to the NJASA Legal Research Publication Program can access the publications after inserting their user name and password by clicking here.
+Subscribers to the NJASA Legal Research Publication Program can access the publications after inserting their username and password by clicking here.

 To become a subscriber to the NJASA Legal Research Publications Program, click here.